WesleyGDucharme/Bioinformatics-Final-Project/report.md

 More details on the parameters used for these classifiers can be found in the source paper [1].
 For the experiments both training and test datasets were used but the primary classifier identification experiments 10 fold cross validation was used for the assessment of model performance.
 In the results section each classifiers 10 fold validation accuracies are reported and compared and the best model selected for later experiments.

 Unsupervised methods were also explored in this reimplementation as in the cases where labels may be unknown in datasets, visualizing possible clusters and and potential overlap between sequence subtypes ahead of time can show if adequate separation and identification is possible.
 For this purpose molecular distance maps, aka ModMaps, were used for these visualizations.
-As in the source paper, the manhattan distance $d_M(A,B) = \sum_{i=1}^{n} |a_i - b_i|.$ was used to construct a pair wise distance matrix that was then visualized using MDS in a 3d plot.
-2d figures of these visualizations are attached in the results section showing these sequence separations.
+As in the source paper, the manhattan distance $d_M(A,B) = \sum_{i=1}^{n} |a_i - b_i|.$ was used to construct a pair wise distance matrix that was then visualized using MDS in a 3d plot [1].
+2d screen shots of these visualizations are attached in the results section showing these sequence separations.

 ## Source package